SID finding Guide

 If you wish to / have to go for Haxorus, you will need to trade for those two using either the Wi-Fi Club for direct trades without restrictions, or the GTS for indirect trades.
 The GTS has an additional restriction of having to have already registered the Pokémon you wish to trade for as seen in your Pokédex, meaning you'd need to try and trade for their evolutions, as those are used in battle by some trainers ingame letting you register them.

-To get access to Gible / Dratini, you "just" have to beat Benga on the 10th level of the Black Tower / White Treehollow and can then get it in Alders Home in Floccesy Town.
+To get access to Gible / Dratini, you "just" have to beat Benga on the 10th level of the Black Tower / White Treehollow and can then receive it in Alders Home in Floccesy Town.

 Pick a method